trigglemac/XCodeAdditions/README.md

     .cvv   3 digit numeric number.
-3 digits required .age(min: Int, max: Int) age inside specified range.  min is two digits, max is 2 or 3 digits .date  numeric string in the form of mm/dd/yyyy, with live and result validation
+3 digits required .age(min: Int, max: Int) age inside specified range.  min is two digits, max is 2 or 3 digits .date  numeric string in the form of mm/dd/yyyy, with live and result validation .streetnumber - numeric number, max 6 digits, no commas .street - Similar to .name, but without restrictions on input.
+Capitlaized

 2. the control can be called with the view call...
     Tfield($text) // where text is any state variable in your view.  text will be accepted as a @Binding var text: String.